FrancisCrickInstitute/Enhancing-Reproducibility/README.md

 # Run On Your Own Data

 You can modify the [Jupyter notebooks](./notebooks) to run on your own data.
-In order to do this, you will need to produce some data to analyse - for this you have two options:
+In order to do this, you will need to produce some data to analyse - for this you have two options.

+### Option 1
-1. Download this repo and run the [Nuclear_Localisation](Nuclear_Localisation.cppipe) [CellProfiler](https://cellprofiler.org/) pipeline on your own images and replace the files in [the cell_profiler_outputs](inputs/cell_profiler_outputs) folder.
+Download this repo and run the [Nuclear_Localisation](Nuclear_Localisation.cppipe) [CellProfiler](https://cellprofiler.org/) pipeline on your own images and replace the files in [the cell_profiler_outputs](inputs/cell_profiler_outputs) folder.
 You can then use the Jupyter Notebooks ``companion_notebook_idr0028.ipynb`` or ``companion_notebook_idr0139.ipynb`` to generate plots for your own images.
 Both these notebooks produce similar outputs, but they have been configured to handle slightly different input data formats, specific to the requirements of the IDR0028 and IDR0139 datasets.

+### Option 2
-2. You can analyse your images using _any_ software that outputs the results of the analysis in a CSV file.
+You can analyse your images using _any_ software that outputs the results of the analysis in a CSV file.
 Then, download this repo and use the CSV file as input for the ``companion_framework_notebook.ipynb`` notebook.

+## Step 1: Download the Contents of this Github Repo

 A step-by-step guide to downloading the repo and running the notebooks is presented below. **You only need to perform steps 1 and 2 once.** Every subsequent time you want to run the code, skip straight to step 3.

-## Step 1: Download the Contents of this Github Repo

 ### Easy Way - Follow these steps if you are not familiar with Git